 - Collapsed Lungs

 Of all these injuries listed above, TBIs and spinal cord injuries are the most serious and are responsible for major life changes in victims who sustain those types of injuries.
-Since TBIs involve damage to the brain, people with this injury might have to live with a variety of complications for the rest of their life.
+Since TBIs involve damage to the brain, people with this injury might have to live with a variety of complications for the rest of their lives.
 TBIs can result in:

 - Concentration problems